Has Your Partner Been Diagnosed with Erectile Dysfunction?

 - Offer to go to the doctor with him – this will show you care, and also allow you to learn more information on how to help him through the issue.

-- Finally, remind him that there are many options for successful treatment of erectile dysfunction.
+- Finally, remind him that there are many options for successful treatment of ED.
 The first medicine or new routine recommended by the doctor might not be the right one for him, but one failure at fixing the problem should not leave him discouraged.

 To get started with your partner to resolving their erectile dysfunction issues, contact Philadelphia Urology Associates or give us a call at (215) 563-1199 today to make an appointment.